Norvikk/Rustic_Denk/README.md

 ## Limitations

 - Not optimized
-- Not all input is handled (mistypes = compiler errors)
+- Not all inputs are handled